 It was then that Kerr suddenly said “Why don’t we erect a Monument to Neil Gunn” – and so the project was born.

-The first thing needed was finding other local people as keen to take part in such a project as Kerr and Ann were.
+The first thing needed was to find other local people as keen to take part in such a project as Kerr and Ann were.

 The first person that Kerr approached was Allan Haldane, who taught Art at Dingwall Academy.
 Kerr thought that Allan’s artistic skills would be very helpful in launching the idea.